 4: The Roundhouse

 Located in Camps Bay, Cape Town, The Roundhouse is a formal-dining establishment that has made it their mission to make every diner feel like a VIP.
 As soon as you’re seated, you’re instantly greeted by a member of the impressive wait staff asking what you’d like to drink.
 With contemporary French cuisine brought to life by chef PJ Vadas, The Roundhouse is always near the top of everyone’s list of best restaurants in Cape Town.

-The actual restaurant is very attractive, nestled snuggly in the beautiful Glen on the slopes of Lion’s Head, offering picturesque views of Camps Bay.
+The actual restaurant is lovely, nestled snuggly in the beautiful Glen on the slopes of Lion’s Head, offering picturesque views of Camps Bay.
 Inside the restaurant, the redwood immediately catches your eye, and the openness of the restaurant is accented well by the light-colored walls and natural light.

 Although The Roundhouse is a fine-dining restaurant, it’s not overly expensive.
 Averaging around R400 per full meal, it is still a little pricey, but compared to other elegant establishments, it’s quite a steal.

 The Glen, Camps Bay, Cape Town 8001, South Africa